Tipping in Mexico: Who to Tip & How Much

 If you happen to need a bathroom but don’t have change handy, I’ve found that the attendants are pretty forgiving about waiving the fee if you ask nicely.

-I’ve also found that other women in the bathroom line are happy to spot me in these instances, so don’t be afraid to ask.
+I’ve also found that other women in the bathroom line are more than willing to spot me in these instances, so don’t be afraid to ask.

 Hair stylists

 Just like back home, tipping in Mexico is very similar to tipping hair stylists in the US or in Canada.
-I usually tip 10-20% of the service cost, but of course, it’s up to your discretion.
+I usually tip 10-20% of the service cost, but it’s entirely your choice.

 Tipping in spas

-Tipping in spas is also standard and tipping in Mexico for Spa services are similar the the US and Canada as well.
+Tipping in spas is also standard, and tipping in Mexico for Spa services is similar to the US and Canada as well.
 If you go for a manicure, a massage, etc., a 10-20% tip is standard.

 Tipping bar bands and performers

 Bar performers usually earn a small nightly stipend, but they really rely on tips to augment their wages.
 If you’re at a bar or restaurant and happen to enjoy the tunes, make a point of handing a tip to the musicians.
-Musicians work to create music, and tipping in mexico, the Musicians will appreciate it much more than you’d realize.
+Musicians work to create music, and if you tip them in Mexico, they will appreciate it much more than you might realize.

 Another type of performer you’ll encounter is street performers who wander into restaurants and play songs on request in exchange for tips.

-These performers can be hit or miss in terms of quality, but they’re hard workers.
+These performers can hit or miss in terms of quality, but they work hard.
 I typically give them a minimum of 10 pesos.
-Again, feel free to give more if you want to!
+Again, feel free to give more if you’d like to!

 Notes on handling money in Mexico